 67% of the study participants had neuro-cognitive impairment, which in 96% of cases were asymptomatic.
 The areas most affected were memory and motor skills.

 Na multivariable analysis by researchers, factors such as having a low CD4Have been growing period after diagnosis of infection HIV and high alcohol consumption was associated independently and significantly to the development of neuro-cognitive impairment.

 Neuro-cognitive functions are one of the most relevant aspects for assessing a person's quality of life.
 In the specific context of HIV infection, cognitive capacity is especially important considering the need for care of one's own health and the continuity of antiretroviral therapy, which often needs to follow complex guidelines.
-If memory loss causes accession to treatment, there would be a risk of loss of control of HIV infection, which, in addition to endangering the health of the individual, would reduce the number of CD4, one of the risk factors that may worsen the neuro-cognitive deterioration found in the study .
+If memory loss causes accession treatment, there is a risk of losing control of HIV infection, a fact that, in addition to endangering the health of the individual, would decrease the number of CD4, one of the risk factors that can worsen the neuro-cognitive deterioration found in the study.

 The results of this test are of particular concern because, if neuro-cognitive problems are observed in young adults in such a high proportion, even though they are mostly asymptomatic, do not know its long-term evolution, and its intensity could increase.
 Thus, it will be important to determine accurately the causes that favor this deterioration and search therapeutic interventions that are able to stop it and hopefully reverse it.

 Reference: Nichols SL, Bethel J, Garvie PA, et al. Neurocognitive Functioning in Antiretroviral Therapy-Naive Youth With Behaviorally Acquired Human Immunodeficiency Virus.
 Journal of Adolescent Health.
 August 21, 2013 (Epub ahead of print).